+13 In 2019 Members and CNCPs are to share in the total catch of orange roughy, as specified in paragraphs 5, 7 and 9, in the tonnages set out in Table 1 of this CMM.

+13bis Without prejudice to Members and CNCPs without an entitlement in Table 1 and the rights and obligations specified in Article 20(4)(c) of the Convention and having regard to paragraphs 5, 7 and 9, the percentages included in Table 2 will be used by the Commission as a basis for the allocation of Member and CNCPs’ catch limits from 2019 to 2023 inclusive.

+13ter By 31 December each year a Member or CNCP may transfer to another Member or CNCP all or part of its entitlement to catch up to the limit set out in Table 1, without prejudice to future agreements on the allocation of fishing opportunities, subject to the approval of the receiving Member or CNCP.
+When receiving fishing entitlement by transfer, a Member or CNCP may allocate it on the basis of domestic legislation.
+Before the transferred fishing takes place, the transferring Member or CNCP shall notify the transfer to the Executive Secretary for circulation to Members and CNCPs without delay.
+Such transfers shall only occur within, and not across, the catch limits and areas defined in paragraphs 5a, 5b, 7 and 9.

+14 For the purposes of monitoring catch levels, catches will be attributed to the flag State of the vessels that have undertaken the fishing described in Article 1(1)(g)(i) and (ii) of the Convention.
+[Source: CMM 01-2018 Jack Mackerel, para 6]

+14bis Members and CNCPs shall report, in an electronic format, the monthly catches of their flagged vessels participating in bottom fishing to the Secretariat within 20 days of the end of each month, consistent with the SPRFMO Data submission templates.

+14ter The Executive Secretary shall circulate monthly catch reports from data provided in accordance with paragraph 14bis, aggregated by flag State and month, to all Members and CNCPs as soon as possible, once collated.

-13 [Provisions related to the application of catch limits to be included here]14 For the purposes of monitoring catch levels, catches will be attributed to the flag State of the vessels that have undertaken the fishing described in Article 1(1)(g)(i) and (ii) of the Convention.
-[Source: CMM 01-2018 Jack Mackerel, para 6]15 The provisions of this CMM are not necessarily to be considered precedents for future allocation or other decisions in accordance with Article 21 of the Convention relating to participation in bottom fisheries in the Convention Area and adjacent areas of national jurisdiction in the circumstances provided for in Article 20(4)(ii) and (iii) with the consent of the relevant coastal State Member or Members.
+15 The provisions of this CMM are not necessarily to be considered precedents for future allocation or other decisions in accordance with Article 21 of the Convention relating to participation in bottom fisheries in the Convention Area and adjacent areas of national jurisdiction in the circumstances provided for in Article 20(4)(ii) and (iii) with the consent of the relevant coastal State Member or Members.
 [Source: CMM 03-2018, para 7]

+Review

-16 Notwithstanding that the Commission may alter the catch limits prescribed in paragraphs 5, 7 and 8, this CMM shall be reviewed no later than the annual meeting of the Commission in 2022.
+16 Notwithstanding that the Commission may alter the catch limits prescribed in paragraphs 5, 7 and 9, this CMM shall be reviewed no later than the annual meeting of the Commission in 2024.

+Table 1: tonnages of orange roughy in 2019 as referred to in paragraph 13